NicolasThierion/aspectjs/packages/httyped-client/README.md

 }
 ```

-In this example, whenever an httypedclient interface returns a User or an array of User, the json response will be mapped automatically.
+In this example, whenever an `httyped-client` interface returns a `User` or an array of `User`, the JSON response will be automatically mapped.

 > **info**
 >